mwbowers/mwbowers.github.io/reference/datagate/datagate-common/authority-types.md

 ---
 title: AuthorityTypes enum
-description: Specifies the authority types for a resource.
+description: "Specifies the authority types for a resource. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the authority types for a resource.